-Our first London restaurant is near St Pauls, right in the old Square Mile.
+Our first London restaurant is near St Paul’s, right in the old Square Mile.
 I’ve always been struck by the sheer volume of people that head out for lunch in that small area every single day.
-Now obviously some of these people do find their way to a restaurant for lunch, but the overwhelming majority are heading to a store or take away to grab a lunch on the go.
+Now obviously, some of these people do find their way to a restaurant for lunch, but the overwhelming majority are heading to a store or take-away to grab a lunch on-the-go.

-Their take away lunch will undoubtedly utilise some kind of single use packaging, and with the ‘meal deals’ being an attractive proposition for people watching their budget, lunch could well involve three or more separate items of single use packaging.
+Their take away lunch will undoubtedly utilise some kind of single use packaging, and with ‘meal deals’ being an attractive proposition for people watching their budget, lunch could well involve three or more separate items of single use packaging.